servicebinding/website/service-provider.md

 will give the `Secret` resources of `mysql` type.

-Similar to `type` entry, spec also recommends to add a `provider` entry to identify the provider.
-The `provider` entry is a further classification of the type.
+Similar to the `type` data entry, spec also recommends to add a `provider` entry to identify the provider.
+The `provider` data entry is a further classification of the type.

 Here is an example `Secret`: